Inspiration Yellow and Gray: Pantone Colors of the Year 2021

-Whichever oil paint colour you choose to use more often this 2021, make sure to utilise them well by experimenting and trying out various colour mixes.
+Whichever oil paint color you choose to use more often this 2021, make sure to utilise them well by experimenting and trying out various color mixes.
 Read this comprehensive article on “Creating Fabulous Colors with Oils.”
-Use greys to add depth and yellows to shine some vibrance to your pieces this year.
-Read our insightful feature “Colour Yellow: What It Means and How Artists Can Utilise the Benefits for Their Artworks” to gather a multitude of ideas and maybe thank us later.
+Use grays to add depth and yellows to shine some vibrance to your pieces this year.
+Read our insightful feature “Color Yellow: What It Means and How Artists Can Utilise the Benefits for Their Artworks” to gather a multitude of ideas and maybe thank us later.

 What do you think of this year’s yellow and grey palettes?
 Share your thoughts below!
 Happy 2021!

 Ardak Kassenova is a London based contemporary artist, co-founder and creative director of ZenART Supplies.
 Her visual style—contemporary impressionism—share similar aesthetic qualities with those by the French Impressionists.
 After 20 years of a successful corporate career, becoming a mother to two wonderful girls, and with the continuous development of her practice by taking private lessons from the best artists she could find; Ardak decided it’s time to align her life with her true passion, Art.
 Driven by this passion and her corporate leadership background, she co-founded ZenART.